-Taxpayers must register for LGT and fees with the help of staff at local government tax centres, listed on page 298.
+Taxpayers must register for LGT and fees with the help of staff at local government tax centres, listed on page 325.

-Businesses are required to register for the LGT system, Trading License Tax and Public Cleaning Fees immediately after registering their business with RDB.
+Businesses are required to register for the LGT system, Trading License Tax and Public Cleaning Service Fees immediately after registering their business with RDB.

-In order to register on the LGT system, bring identification, either a Rwandan ID or Passport.
+In order to register on the LGT system, the taxpayer must provide identification: either a Rwandan ID or Passport.
 The taxpayer must also provide their address and a mobile phone number.
 The taxpayer will be registered on the LGT system, and tax accounts will be set up for the relevant LGT and fees by RRA staff.

-In addition, when registering for Rental Income Tax or Fixed Asset Tax, taxpayers must provide the Unique Plot Identifier (UPI) for each of their properties.
+In addition, when registering for Rental Income Tax or Immovable Property Tax, taxpayers must provide the Unique Plot Identifier (UPI) for each of their properties.